 Rating 8.0, Double rooms start from $37

-The bright, air-conditioned rooms come with cable TV, a safe deposit box, and a minibar.
-Each room has a private bathroom with toiletries, a hairdryer, and shower facilities.
+This hotel offers bright, air-conditioned rooms that come with cable TV, a safe deposit box, and a minibar.
+Each room has a private bathroom with toiletries and shower facilities.
+Provides free WiFi.